top of page

 Day 6: Early morning birding at Volta Velha if necessary.
 For the most of morning, we should visit the the pretty hills of Vila da Glória, where we can look for Mantled Hawk, the uncommon Buff-bellied Puffbird, Rusty-breasted Nunlet, Tufted Antshrike, Spotted Bamboowren, Cinnamon-vented Piha, Oustalet’s Tyrannulet, East Brazilian Pygmy Owl, and sometimes, on bamboo seeds, the uncommon Temminck’s and Buffy-fronted Seedeaters.
 Late morning drive south-west to the picturesque hills around Rio dos Cedros for birding and overnight.
 In the afternoon, we will be birding good forest patches at around 700 m altitude, mainly to find the uncommon Atlantic Forest endemic Creamy-bellied Gnatcatcher.
 Night in Rio dos Cedros.

 Day 7: Early morning of forest birding around Rio dos Cedros.
-Besides Creamy-bellied Gnatcatcher, we will also search in this area for Chestnut-headed Tanager, Blackish-blue Seedeater, and the rare Helmeted Woodpecker, which sometimes shows up for some lucky birders.
-Later, we continue driving south (about 3.5 hours) to reach the scenic little town of Urupema in the fascinating Araucaria region.
-We will visit Araucaria cloud forest (1600m), with dense bamboo and open bushy fields on hilltops.
-Here, we will look for the endemic Long-tailed Cinclodes, the southern populations of endemics Serra do Mar Tyrannulet and Bay-chested Warbling Finch, the secretive Rufous-tailed Antthrush, Speckle-breasted Antpitta and Mouse-coloured Tapaculo.
-Additional chances to find Mottled Piculet, Large-tailed and Giant Antshrikes, Greenish and Mottle-cheeked Tyrannulets, Sharp-tailed Streamcreeper, Olive Spinetail, Diademed Tanager, and others.
-After checking in at the lovely Eco Pousada Rio dos Touros, we will search for Rusty-barred Owl and Long-tufted Screech Owl in the grounds of the lodge.
-Night at Rio dos Touros, Urupema.
+Besides Creamy-bellied Gnatcatcher, we will also search in this area for Chestnut-headed Tanager and Blackish-blue Seedeater.
+Later, we continue driving south to reach the scenic little town of Urupema in the fascinating Araucaria region.
+We will visit some cloud forest at 1600m with dense bamboo and open bushy fields to look for the endemic Long-tailed Cinclodes, the southern populations of Serra do Mar Tyrannulet and Bay-chested Warbling Finch, plus Sharp-tailed Streamcreeper, Rufous-tailed Antthrush, Speckle-breasted Antpitta, Greenish Tyrannulet, and Mouse-coloured Tapaculo.
+We have additional chances here for Large-tailed Anthshrike and Giant Antshrike, two species we do not want to miss!
+After dark, Rusty-barred Owl is possible in the grounds of the lodge.
+Night near Urupema.

 Day 14: Early morning birding at Cassino and Banhado do Maçarico, then transfer back to Porto Alegre Airport (POA) where tour ends in the afternoon.